 Many companies use data ingestion and ETL strategies simultaneously.
 How and when they do that largely depends on how much information they must handle and whether they have existing infrastructure to help with the project.
 For example, if a company does not have a data warehouse or lake, it is probably not the best time for them to focus on developing an ETL strategy.

-SEE: Cloud data warehouse guide and checklist (TechRepublic Premium)
+SEE: Check out this cloud data warehouse guide and checklist from TechRepublic Premium.